teiid/teiid-wildfly-quickstarts/webservices-as-a-datasource/README.md

 1)  Start the server (if not already started)

-	Open a command line and navigate to the "bin" directory under the root directory of the JBoss server
+	To start the server, open a command line and navigate to the "bin" directory under the root directory of the JBoss server and run:

-	For Linux:   ./standalone.sh -c standalone-teiid.xml
+	For Linux:   ./standalone.sh
-	for Windows: standalone.bat -c standalone-teiid.xml
+	for Windows: standalone.bat

+	append the following to the command to indicate which configuration to use if Teiid isn't configured in the default configuration

+	-c standalone-teiid.xml

 2)  Deploy the war file that will be used as the web service resource to be accessed as a data source by Teiid

     -  copy the target/CustomerRestWebSvc.war to the <jboss.home>/standalone/deployments directory

 	-  Test the war by opening a browser at the following URL: